CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates-with-mock-scenarios.md

 -   **Data integrity**, including local storage and cached content
 -   **Performance metrics**, such as app launch time, memory usage, network activity, and battery consumption

-If any issues surface, Capgo's rollback feature makes it easy to revert to the previous stable version.
+If any issues surface, CodePushGo's rollback feature makes it easy to revert to the previous stable version.
 This allows you to address problems without disrupting the testing process or compromising the test environment's stability.

 ## Fixing Common Problems